-To assist municipalities in watershed management efforts, AUMA has assembled a list of resources and examples of watershed management.
-In addition, we have developed content that provides an introduction to specific areas of watershed management and AUMA policy on those subjects.
+To assist municipalities in watershed management efforts, AUMA has assembled a list of resources and developed content that provides an introduction to specific areas of watershed management and AUMA policy on those subjects.

 Choose one of the boxes below to find out more about specific areas of watershed management: